Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Transport Layer.rst

 There are some things to keep in mind though.

-* You cannot send more then 1785 bytes to the broadcast address.
+* You cannot send more than 1785 bytes to the broadcast address.
 This is because the Extended Transport Protocol (ETP) explicitly does not allow broadcasts.

 * You can only send up to 117440505 as an absolute max.
 This is because ETP cannot send more than this.